DavidHaunsch/UserSessionExport/README.md

 ... (output omitted) ...
 ```
 Edit ``/etc/kibana/kibana.yml`` on the Elasticsearch/Kibana instance and set the generated password for the user ``elastic`` in ``elasticsearch.password``, and restart both Elasticsearch and Kibana.

+**8. Finalize Dynatrace configuration**

+* Disable monitoring for ``uemload.jar`` in the Dynatrace UI in the settings.
+Otherwise the visits of the load generator won't be displayed correctly.
+* Follow the instructions [here][1] to enalbe the user session export to Elasticsearch.

 **9. Check that there is user session data in Kibana**